-- The project represents a strategic innovation at the academic program level in alignment with the Aspire Vision.
+- The project represents a strategic innovation at the academic program level in alignment with Transformative Learning as envisioned in Aspire/UBC’s new Strategic Plan.
 Preference will be given to projects that are consistent with the ALT Fund Priority Focus Areas.

 - The project uses new, novel or significantly improved educational strategies, pedagogical approaches, techniques or tools that show strong potential to produce a demonstrable gain in student outcomes and/or the student experience at the level of the academic program.

 - The proposal clearly articulates how the project results in sustainable benefits to a significant number of students.

 - The proposal provides a clear rationale, methodology, objectives and work plan.